asdufaux/asd/homework/README.md

 #Going onward
 ##Remember:
-- Persistence is the most important skill a programmer can have.
+- _Persistence_ is the _most_ important skill a programmer can have.
 Talent means nothing around hour 3 of trying to find a bug.
+- A lot of this material is about what _you_ choose to learn and how to learn it.
+  - This is one of the hardest things to do, because you have to assess what you **actually** know vs. what you think you know.
+  - It's easy to get bored and not want to go through the menial stuff.
+But you have to.
+There's so much about programming that is boring, but you can find how to make it interesting.
 - Getting a different error message can be progress.
 - Have fun.
 Build something you might find useful.